Personal Training Website Name Generator

 If you have associates in the industry that are honest and can give you feedback, they’re great people to reach out to.
 And if you’ve been a personal trainer but haven’t formalized your business, you can also ask your current customers what they think of the names you have shortlisted.

 Getting feedback from friends and loved ones can be tricky because most won’t want to hurt your feelings, and they might not be your ideal customer.

 While searching for feedback, you want to ask important questions such as:

-- Do you know how to spell X (business name)?
+- Do you know how to spell X (website name)?

-- What does X (business name) make you think of?
+- What does X (website name) make you think of?